evadegano/constrictor/README.md

 * [Sources](#sources)

 ## Scope
-This language was developed as a personal project to understand how programming languages and interpreters are built.
+This language was developed as a personal project to understand how programming languages and interpreters work.

 ## Technologies
 This project is built with: